-Before looking at the Quran, let's see what the Bible has to say about the characters in question.
+Before looking at what the Quran says about Mary the Mother of Jesus, and Miriam the sister of Moses, it will help to examine what the Bible has to say about the characters in question.

 In the New Testament, Mary, the mother of Jesus, is descended from Judah (Luke 3:26, Hebrews 7:14).
 She has a cousin named Elizabeth (Luke 1:36).
 Elizabeth's husband is a priest named Zachariah.
 Their son is John the Baptist (Luke 1).

-The following passage in Surah 19 is in context of Mary giving birth to Jesus, returning from the desert with Him to her family:
+The following passage in Surah 19 of the Quran has the context of Mary, after having given birth to Jesus, returning from the desert with Him to her family:

 Surah 19:27-28